 No new installation or substantial change to an existing installation may be operated without a permit or variation.
 It is an offence under EP regulation 38(1)(a) to operate a regulated facility without a permit and to the extent authorised by that permit.

-In the event that new categories of activity are subsequently added by future amendments to the EP Regulations, those amendment Regulations are likely to include deadlines by which applications must be made for new and existing installations.
+In the event that new categories of activity are subsequently added by future amendments to the EP Regulations, those amendment Regulations will include deadlines by which applications must be made for new and existing installations.

 Your Right of Appeal

-Any person aggrieved by a refusal to be granted a permit or by any condition to which a permit is subject may appeal to the Magistrates Court and the Courts may give such directions regarding the permit or its conditions as it thinks proper.
+Any person aggrieved by a refusal to be granted a permit or by any condition to which a permit is subject may appeal to the Planning Inspectorate who may give such directions regarding the permit or its conditions as it thinks proper.